alsaibie/me319/prelabsextra/kalmanfilter.md

 \input{plaintext}{/prelabsextra/kfassets/output/snippet1.txt}
 \fig{/prelabsextra/kfassets/snippet1}

 Now let us assume we want to measure the angular position and angular velocity, but we don't have a sophisticated measurement device and so the measurements are noisy.
 Let's assume the measurement noise is white, Gaussian, not correlated and with zero-mean.
 Let's add that affect onto the process.
-Assume the measurements are taken at a sample time of *Tm*
+Assume the measurements are taken at a sample time of $\Delta t = 0.1 s$

 \input{julia}{/prelabsextra/kfassets/snippet2.jl}